AanandPandit/ap-portfolio/README.md

 ## Credits

-Built by [Your Name] using Next.js and modern web technologies.
+Built by Aanand Pandit using Next.js and modern web technologies.